 Spartacus is a historical movie made in 1960 by Stanley Kubrik based on the novel with the same name written by the novelist Howard Fast.
 The idea of the movie is around the life of Spartacus.
 The main role is played by Kirk Douglas and Lawerence Olivier in the role of the roman general and politician Marcus Licinius Crassus.
 The production won 4 Oscars in 1961.

 Spartacus was the leader of a slave revolt in antiquity (73 BC) in the Roman Empire era.
 Born in Tracia in 109 BC from a simple shepherd family from the Maedi tribe, he was a Roman soldier, but he ended up as a slave.
 He was sold to the gladiator school of Batiatus from Capua.
 He decided to release himself from slavery and he escaped among 70 of his fellow gladiators, and soon he raised a 70,000 men army.

 7. The Deer Hunter (1978)

-With a magnificent actor distribution: Robert De Niro, Christopher Walken and Meryl Streep, the movie won 5 Oscars (and the first nominalisation from Streep’s career).
+With a magnificent actor distribution: Robert De Niro, Christopher Walken, and Meryl Streep, the movie won 5 Oscars (and the first nominalization from Streep’s career).
 The idea of the movie is about the devastating effects of the Vietnam War had on soldiers.
-Inspired from the novel “Three Comrades” of the german writer Erich Maria Remarque, the movie explores the sense and the after-effects of the war, violence and the patriotic manipulation of a small ethnic community.
+Inspired by the novel “Three Comrades” of the German writer Erich Maria Remarque, the movie explores the sense and the after-effects of the war, violence and the patriotic manipulation of a small ethnic community.

-The deer Hunter was one of the first major movies about the Vietnam War and it will remain in history with the scenes when the Amerian soldiers play Russian Roulette at the end of the Vietnam War.
-Game they “learn” from the Vietnam soldiers that used to apply the Russian Roulette on the life of captured american soldiers.
+The Deer Hunter was one of the first major movies about the Vietnam War and it will remain in history with the scenes when the Amerian soldiers play Russian Roulette at the end of the Vietnam War.
+The game they “learn” from the Vietnam soldiers that used to apply the Russian Roulette on the life of captured American soldiers.

 6. All the President’s Men (1976)